Moai-/panabsorbium/Tutorial.md

  * `work_units`: This is the number of animations the Hearthling will make at his or her workbench after gathering all required items and before removing the finished item.
 It would follow that small tasks like ingots take only a couple work units, while larger tasks like creating a physically impossible armor might take more: say, 8.
  * `flavour`: Not all items have a flavour text, but it seems that many which don't are nevertheless capable of having it, as we'll see later with the ingot.
 I filled this bit in for fun, but you don't have to.
 Anyway, to avoid confusion, I would recommend putting the same name and description for the item across all instances of the same item.
  * `level_requirement`: For this armor, I'd set this to 5.
 However, since getting a Blacksmith to level 5 in a quick game is difficult, we instead remove the level requirement while we're testing.
-This means the armour can be made by a freshly promoted novice.
+This means the armor can be made by a freshly promoted novice.

 Here's the finished recipe.
 Let's make it work with just existing bars for now, and only use one of each for testing.
 Once we've got our blacksmith smithing the thing, we can change the requirements.